j-2k/GraphicsProgrammingRoadmap/README.md

 ## Main Roadmap for myself:
 #### (in brackets will mark a resource I chose to follow & learn with)
 Emoji Keys = ✔️ Completed, ⌛ In Progress, ❌ Not Started
 1. Write a software raytracer. ✔️ (Cherno Raytracing Series)
 2. Write a software rasterizer. ⌛ (SSloy Tiny rasterizer)
-3. The Triangle stage, use OpenGL. ❌
+3. Write a Hello World Triangle. ❌(Use a graphics specialization!)
 4. Create a project with the Graphics API of choice (OpenGL, Vulkan, or DX12) & Render 1 Mesh with lighting. ❌

 By here we are done technically, & now we just have to be passionate & make something or explore other topics such as:
 PBR (Physically Based Rendering).